 - ¼ cup extra virgin olive oil

 - 1 cup small-diced red onion about 1 small onion

 - ¾ cup small-diced carrots about 2 medium-sized carrots

-- 1 8 oz package of White Button or Baby Bella mushroom, thin-sliced
+- 8 oz White Button or Baby Bella mushroom thin-sliced

 - ¼ cup freshly chopped parsley

 - 1 tbsp freshly chopped lemongrass or use the paste